openmc-dev/openmc/docs/source/usersguide/input.rst

 been met, OpenMC will continue until either all trigger thresholds have been satisfied or ``<max_batches>`` has been reached.

-The ``<trigger>`` element describes the status of the trigger(s), the maximum number of batches and the batch interval.
+The ``<trigger>`` element provides an active "toggle switch" for tally precision trigger(s), the maximum number of batches and the batch interval.
 It has the following attributes/sub-elements:

-  :status:
+  :active:
     This determines whether or not to use trigger(s).
 Trigger(s) are used when this tag is set to "true".